charlietag/os_preparation/README.md

     root@centos-stream# cat /etc/centos-release
     CentOS Stream release 8
     # -------------------------
-    # Better Do a Reboot Now
+    # Better Do a Reboot Now, to use updated kernel
     root@centos-stream# reboot
     ```